 We Wii, Whee!

 Two boys are bowling in their living room.
 They cheer when they make a strike and laugh when the ball rolls into the gutter.
-While one is taking his turn, the other looks ready to snatch the bowling_ballwhite remote control device from his hand.
+While one is taking his turn, the other looks ready to snatch the white remote control device from his hand.

 I can't tell whether their happiness comes from: (1)knocking down a respectable number of pins, (2) WiiTM ownership, (3) the novelty of the device and/or the specific game, (3) getting it for free, or (4) an awareness of being watched.